surajmandalcell/cloud-cache/README.md

 ## Description

-This is a simple cache setup which solves my initial problem^[1] mentioned below.
+This is a simple cache setup which solves my initial problem $^{[1]}$ mentioned below.
 This cloud function pushes a copy of the image/data from firestore and pushes it to firebase storage.
 The cloud function runs on a cron job which is scheduled to run every 2 hour.

 #### The Problem $^{[1]}$